 Each work is a combination of days of introspection, visualisation and planning fused with intuitive elements that arise during the execution of the work.
 Watching Eremeeva paint is a visual poem as textures, marks and colour choice create a subtle compositional tension which, at the same time, is tranquil and serene.

+Eremeeva’s creative mind embraces contradiction.
+She believes art serves as a mirror to life reflecting the complexities and intricacies within the human experience.
 The carefully curated titles of her works are intended to incite curiosity and a deeper examination of the piece.

 While the resulting work can be viewed as pure abstract, she wants her paintings to evoke objects, feelings and memories for the viewer.